aha-app/netlify-flexsearch/README.md

   // - debounce (default 250)
   // - defaultSearchTerm (prefill the search with a term)
-  // - limit (default 25; limit the number of results that are returned) const [searchTerm, setSearchTerm, results, loading, error] = useSearch('blog', { debounce: 300 });
+  // - limit (default 25; limit the number of results that are returned)
+  // - excerpt (default none; will populate the response with the n words surrounding the first match, if possible) const [searchTerm, setSearchTerm, results, loading, error] = useSearch('blog', { debounce: 300 });

   return (